Robbery suspects mug victim, exchange gunfire with officers at Marble Hill NYCHA complex

-MARBLE HILL, The Bronx (WABC) -- Police and robbery suspects exchanged gunfire at a NYCHA complex in the Bronx Wednesday night.
+MARBLE HILL, Manhattan (WABC) -- Police and robbery suspects exchanged gunfire at a NYCHA complex in Manhattan Wednesday night.

 Officials say those four suspects mugged a man in the courtyard at the Marble Hill Houses before 9:30 p.m.